 Most mammals produce amylase - the enzyme to break down carbohydrates - in their saliva, but cats do not.
-A cat does produce this enzyme in its pancreas, but the fact that it is not in a cat's saliva is evidence to suggest that nature did not intend for cats to extract nutrients from plants.
+A cat does produce this enzyme in its pancreas, but the fact that it is not in a cat's saliva suggests that nature did not intend for cats to extract nutrients from plants.
 In addition, cats do not have cellulase at all.
 Typically this is an enzyme created in the gut of mammals to break down vegetables and fibers, but it does not exist in cats unless it is given to them through their food or supplementation.

-In sum, cats do not have the enzyme to break down vegetables and their pancreas has to make the enzyme to extract nutrients from carbohydrates instead of it naturally being in their saliva as it is with most other mammals.
+In sum, cats do not have the enzyme to break down vegetables, and their pancreas has to make the enzyme to extract nutrients from carbohydrates instead of it naturally being in their saliva as it is with most other mammals.

 Plant-based ingredients are not helpful, but are they harmful to a cat?